Isotretinoin: The truth about side effects

 Muscle (or joint) pain

-Understand that these side effects are temporary: These side effects tend to go away when you stop taking isotretinoin.
-Lost hair tends to grow back.
+These side effects are temporary: When you stop taking isotretinoin, these side effects tend to go away.
+If you experience thinning hair, your hair should grow back.

 Other possible side effects: When taking isotretinoin, other concerning side effects may occur.
 These include: